 ‘A mindful, creative and loving experience filled with warmth and positive vibes.’

-’Something very concrete and very metaphorical at the same time’
+’Something concrete and metaphorical at the same time.’

 ‘It was a massive risk for me but I made a doll from the beginning to the end.
 I overcome a trauma/fobia from my childhood.’

-‘One of the most magical experience of my life.’
+‘One of the most magical experiences of my life.’

 I am so grateful for all maker who joined us, for Erica who invited us for such special day together and Lee who brought Open Space technology I love to organise our work.
-We had a warm and friendly time together, it was precious, thank you!
+We had a precious time together, thank you!

 ‘May angels speak through my mouth.
 It was an afternoon of light and happiness.
 A very beautiful experience.
 Thank you Regina, now I see everything.
 Life is a dream, and dreams, dreams are.’